yoonjongyeon/fast-equivariant-deconv/README.md

 # Spatio-hemispherical equivariant convolution for dMRI deconvolution

-This repository is the official implementation of [Spatio-hemispherical equivariant convolution for dMRI deconvolution](TBD), presented at Neurips 2024.
-The main application pertains to fODF estimation in diffusion MRI, but is applicable to any spatio-spherical problem with assumed antipodal spherical symmetry in the spherical domain.
-This work build upon [E3 x SO3 Equivariant Networks for Spherical Deconvolution in Diffusion MRI](https://openreview.net/pdf?id=lri_iAbpn_r), proposing a more efficient spatio-spherical convolution layer.
+Official implementation of [Equivariant spatio-hemispherical networks for diffusion MRI deconvolution](https://arxiv.org/abs/2411.11819), presented at NeurIPS 2024.

+The main application pertains to fODF estimation in diffusion MRI but applies to any spatio-spherical problem with assumed antipodal spherical symmetry in the spherical domain.
+This work builds upon [E3 x SO3 Equivariant Networks for Spherical Deconvolution in Diffusion MRI](https://openreview.net/pdf?id=lri_iAbpn_r), proposing a more efficient spatio-spherical convolution layer.

 ![image](fig/HCP_example.jpg)
 **A deconvolution visualization** comparing recovered fiber orientation distribution functions (fODFs) produced by the widely-used iterative *CSD* [tournier2007] model (**top row**) and our proposed *SHD-TV* model (**bottom row**) with high-resolution / clinically-infeasible (**left**) and low-resolution / clinically-feasible (**right**) spherical sampling.
-At high-resolutions (**left**), *SHD-TV* demonstrates enhanced localization of fiber orientations, heightened sensitivity to small-angle crossing fibers, and improved spatial consistency in the recovered fibers.
+At high resolutions (**left**), *SHD-TV* demonstrates enhanced localization of fiber orientations, heightened sensitivity to small-angle crossing fibers, and improved spatial consistency in the recovered fibers.
 At clinical low-resolutions (**right**), *CSD* struggles with the loss of input information, whereas our approach exhibits greater robustness to resolution losses and single-shell imaging protocols, yielding higher fidelity and spatially coherent fODFs.

 ### Overview of the proposed hemispherical graph convolution and the fODF estimation framework

 ![image](fig/methodology.jpg)
-**[A.]** Assuming antipodal spherical spatio-spherical signal, we reduce the spherical graph ($\mathcal{G},\mathbf{L}$) to an hemispherical graph ($\mathcal{H},\mathbf{L}^+$), reducing memory usage and increasing convolution speed. **[B.]** The SHD deconvolution framework operates on a grid of spherical signals and reduces computation complexity while improving neuronal fiber deconvolution.
+**[A.]** Assuming antipodal spherical spatio-spherical signal, we reduce the spherical graph ($\mathcal{G},\mathbf{L}$) to a hemispherical graph ($\mathcal{H},\mathbf{L}^+$), reducing memory usage and increasing convolution speed. **[B.]** The SHD deconvolution framework operates on a grid of spherical signals and reduces computation complexity while improving neuronal fiber deconvolution.

 ### fODF estimation example: Spherical Constrained Deconvolution vs. Spatio-Hemispherical Deconvolution